NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 ## If you license it, it’ll be harder to steal it.
 Why we should license our work

-Robert Haase
+['Robert Haase']

-Licensed cc-by-4.0
+Licensed CC-BY-4.0

 Blog post about why we should license our work and what is important when choosing a license.

-Tags: licensing, research data management
+Tags: Licensing, Research Data Management

-Content type: blog
+Content type: Blog

 [https://focalplane.biologists.com/2023/05/06/if-you-license-it-itll-be-harder-to-steal-it-why-we-should-license-our-work/](https://focalplane.biologists.com/2023/05/06/if-you-license-it-itll-be-harder-to-steal-it-why-we-should-license-our-work/)